TheLovinator1/discord-reminder-bot/README.md

     - Windows: You have to add `\AppData\Roaming\Python\Scripts` to your PATH for Poetry to work.
 - Download project from GitHub with git or download the [ZIP](https://github.com/TheLovinator1/discord-reminder-bot/archive/refs/heads/master.zip).
   - If you want to update the bot, you can run `git pull` in the project folder or download the ZIP again.
-- Rename .env.example to .env and open it in a text editor.
+- Rename .env.example to .env and open it in a text editor (e.g., VSCode, Notepad++, Notepad).
+(The .env file in the root folder, not the extras folder.)
   - If you can't see the file extension:
     - Windows 10: Click the View Tab in File Explorer and click the box next to File name extensions.
     - Windows 11: Click View -> Show -> File name extensions.